-Please keep in mind that if you previously enrolled in the lottery for the 2015-2016 school year and your child was not selected, you will need to re-enroll for the 2016-2017 school year.
+Please keep in mind that if you previously enrolled in the lottery for a previous school year and your child was not selected, you will need to re-enroll for the upcoming school year.
 Students not chosen through the lottery program are not “rolled over” for the next school year.

 Siblings of current Career Path Hight students will need to enroll through the Open Enrollment process.
 Siblings will receive first preference for enrollment openings.
 Every effort will be made to accept all siblings in an individual family; however, this may not be possible due to caps on enrollment.

 If there are more students registered in the lottery than there are openings available, a computerized random selection is used.
 This is referred to as a lottery.
 Depending on enrollment, additional lotteries may be held on an as-needed-basis throughout the year.